Heybridge - Paula Spenceley

 In 2018, I took early retirement.
 Since then, I have been able to devote more time to various interests including very importantly to me, Maldon United Reformed Church at the top of Market Hill and for a time the Longfield Medical Centre Patient Participation Group.
 In 2019 I became an active member of the Liberal Democrats having been a life-long Liberal Democrat supporter.
 In 2020 I was very involved with the Maldon District coronavirus helpline.
 Recently I have become a local school governor where I intend to use my experience in education to give something back to my local community.

-I'm standing because I've seen local people struggling and services being cut to the point where they cease to function properly.
-For me, that is not local representatives trying to make their constituent's lives better.
+I'm involved in local politics because I've seen people struggling and services being cut to the point where they cease to function properly.
+For me, that is not local representatives trying to make their constituents' lives better.
 When I was a teenager you could call the doctors and be seen the same or next day, now you have to wait weeks or chance your arm in the early morning queue for an emergency appointment.
-When Maldon District Council attempted eviction of Maldon Yacht Club, it proved to me that the council didn't have resident's best interests at heart and I'm delighted our petition (which had over 2,000 signatures) played a part in helping guarantee the club's future.
+When Maldon District Council attempted eviction of Maldon Yacht Club, it proved to me that the council didn't have residents' best interests at heart and I'm delighted our petition (which had over 2,000 signatures) played a part in helping guarantee the club's future.

 I am 68 and have lived in Maldon District since 1983, moving to Essex from the Isle of Wight in 1976 to teach History at a local secondary school, teaching plenty of children from the district.
 After thirty- five years at that school, twenty-five as a governor, I retired ten years ago.
 Married to Rosemary with a grown-up son, George [who is a true Maldonian], we have sung in choirs for many decades and have been members of Blackwater Sailing Club for nearly two.
 We have helped to train many young sailors on the estuary, and at present I am volunteering at the vaccination clinic at the Maldon District Council offices.
 Having walked the Essex Way, we are attempting to walk the Essex coastline, finding it rather difficult between Tollesbury and Colchester, and feel that the District Council could put more backbone into making this more possible in practice.